 Over the last few years, hiking has increased in popularity, especially for families!
 It's the perfect time to bond with your kids and enjoy Mother Nature anywhere in the world!
 The best part is hikes are perfect for kids of all ages, but it's important to keep them entertained.
-Here are some fun and easy games for kids to play on the trail to keep your kids (and you) happy!
+Here are some fun and easy hiking games for kids to play on the trail to keep them (and you) happy!

 1. Scavenger Hunt

 Before you head out on your hike, make a list of things that can be found in nature!
 Have the kids help make the list so the little explorers can check the items off the list as you hike the trail.
 Set a time limit so the kids won't become bored with the game and the hunt doesn’t go on forever!

 Who doesn't love a treasure hunt?
 Turn your hike into one with geocaching.
 Using specific coordinates with your smartphone or a handheld GPS unit search for one of the many caches you can find in your area.
 Once you find it, take your prize and then replace it with another item! https://www.geocaching.com/play is a good resource to use!

 A simple game that will keep everyone on their toes as you have to think quick!
 One person begins by saying a random word, then the next person says a word that links to the first word.
 This continues until someone is too slow, repeats a word, or says something unrelated!

 This is a game that can keep going all day long if you don’t put a time limit on it.
 One person begins telling a story, then they pass it to the next person to continue the narrative.
 Similar to 99 Bottles of Beer on the Wall, just without the beer and having to listen to the same song all day long.